RPiAwesomeness/website/content/posts/p-np/index.md

 guess something of exponential size
 - You are unable to confirm that there is no satisfying assignment other than checking all possible inputs
 - NP is biased towards YES answers, so if there is a YES answer it will eventually find it.
-If you put your guesses at the start and verification at theend it is also a verification algorithm.
+If you put your guesses at the start and verification at the end it is also a verification algorithm.
 - NP can be a good thing, because you know that problem X is no harder than NP
 - X is not a member of P unless P = NP, which is extremely rare/lucky